jundalisay/superbnetlify/content/en/research/indian/gospel/chapter-27.md

 MASTER (smiling): "I keep men's own ideals intact.
 I ask a Vaishnava to hold to his Vaishnava attitude and a Sakta to his.
 But this also I say to them 'Never feel that your path alone is right and that the paths of others a wrong and full of errors.
-Hindus, Mussalmans, and Christians are going to the same destination by different paths.
+Hindus, Muslims, and Christians are going to the same destination by different paths.
 A man can realize God by following his own path if his prayer is sincere.
 "Vijay's mother-in-law said to me, 'Why don't you tell Balarām that it unnecessary to worship God with form; that it will be enough if he prays to the formless Satchidananda?'